England Beat Colombia on Penalties, Advance to World Cup Quarter-Finals

 England may have gotten the win on Tuesday, but the Colombians highlighted a key weakness for the Three Lions that could come back to haunt them later in the tournament.

 The team received little to no attacking output from the central midfielders, and their lack of action isolated Kane for large stretches of the match.
-Manager Gareth Southgate's tactical plan appeared to be centered around upfield runs and crosses, and when that didn't work, there was no Plan B.
+Manager Gareth Southgate's tactical plan appeared to be centered on upfield runs and crosses, and when that didn't work, there was no Plan B.

 Fans thought it was a familiar pattern: